Sale of laneways

 There is a process Council follows in deciding to permanently close and sell a laneway.
 This process may be started by Council or by a property owner next to a laneway.

-If you want to close a laneway temporarily, such as for an event or building works, see temporary road or laneway closures.
+If you want to close a laneway temporarily, such as for an event or building works, see temporary road occupation.

 If you would like Council to convert an unmade laneway to a made laneway, see laneway cleaning.